Word list

 config

 Avoid when possible.
 Instead, spell out the full word when it's used in a non-code sense: configuration or configuring.
-Use the verbatim code item name when referring to, for example, a data structure or file with that name.
+Use the verbatim code item name when referring to, for example, a data structure or a file with that name.

 cons

 Don't use.
-Instead, use something like disadvantages.
+Instead, use a more precise term, such as disadvantages.

 console

 Don't use in isolation.
 Instead, use the name of the specific console, such as the Google Cloud console or the Google Admin console.
-Use the before the tool name.
-After giving a console's full name, you can use a shortened version of the name, such as the Admin console.

 If you're only discussing the Google Cloud console, after giving the full name you can refer to the console.